goadesign/goa/README.md

 prior to the code generator iterating.
 This provides the basic for writing code generators that modify the output of existing ones.
-An example would be a middleware generator that modifies the controller generator templates to inject code prior and/or after the action is run.
+An example would be a middleware generator that modifies the controller generator templates to inject code prior and/or after the endpoint is run.

 ### Generated Files